 Berea, Boone and More

-Take a quick trip south on I-75 and you will find lots of charm, a taste of early American history and fabulous crafts from the cream of Kentucky's artisans.
+Take a quick trip south on I-75 and you will find lots of charm, a taste of early American history at Ft.
+Boonesborough and Whitehall, and fabulous crafts at the Kentucky Artisan Center.

 Ft.
 Boonesborough State Park - 2009 was the 275th anniversary of the birth of Daniel Boone.
 Visit the fort where there is a museum with 18th century artifacts along with some that belonged to the great explorer himself.
 At Ft.
 Boonesborough State Park, KY visitors can camp and enjoy craft demonstrations by resident Kentucky artists.